guycole/mellow-wombat/infra/odroidn2_config.md

 1. Verify by booting odroid n4 from USB memory stick.
 Petitboot should discover the stick and boot to Ubuntu.
 Ensure MMC/SPI slide switch is set to SPI.

 ## Configure WiFi and perform package maintenance
-At the end of this step, the USB thumb drive will have an updated Ubuntu and the packages needed for a happy wombat.
+At the end of this step, the bootable USB thumb drive will have an updated Ubuntu and the packages needed for a happy wombat.

 1. Install [WiFi Adapter](https://www.tp-link.com/us/home-networking/usb-adapter/archer-t2u-plus/) and verify using lsusb(8).
 Configure WiFi device (wlan0) like this: